datascienceconfidential/datascienceconfidential.github.io/_posts/2017-29-10-jekyll-blog.md

 by Bruce Eckel</a>.
 I make a fork of the code (meaning I copied it over to my new Github account verbatim) and then altered some things to get it closer to what I wanted.

 This step is also highly recommended!
-The benefit of using open-source tools is that you can see what other people have done and avoid a lot of duplicated effort.
+One benefit of open source tools is being able to see what working code looks like.

 * Code listings are fairly easy to do in Github pages, but I also wanted support for mathematical equations.
 The default equation style in HTML isn’t too bad, but I wanted to use LaTex if possible.
 This can be done with Mathjax, and it’s a fairly simple matter of